Smiley%2BJames.jpg

 Bio

-A native of London, England, James lives in Brighton, England with his husband Kolten and their darling chihuahua Ella.
+Originally from London, James now lives in Brighton with his husband Kolten and their chihuahua Ella.

 Press